 With a CSBI certification, you’ll learn how to leverage healthcare business intelligence and tools that can inform decisions surrounding quality of care, operational effectiveness, financial efficiency, and more.
 Once the certification is complete, you’ll be able to better recognize the role of data in the healthcare industry.

 If you’re interested in the business of healthcare and helping organizations implement new technologies and processes to improve patient care, a career as a healthcare manager could be the right fit for you.
-Due to fast-growing employment prospects and a competitive average salary, healthcare manager is ranked #25 on U.S. News & World Report’s list of Best Paying Jobs for 2019 and #5 on its list of Best Business Jobs.
+Due to fast-growing employment prospects and a competitive average salary, healthcare manager is ranked #1 on its list of Best Business Jobs.

 With additional certifications and experience, you can continue to advance your healthcare career and take on more responsibility within your organization.
 Learn more about Herzing University’s healthcare administration program and start building your healthcare career today.